-- 19.1 Silicone sealant is applied around the roof opening, and the kerb/extension piece (if used)/foot plate combination is placed on the roof deck and screwed to the roof at a maximum distance of 50 mm from corners and at approximately 300 mm centres, using appropriate corrosion-resistant fixings(1).
-The weather strip is unscrewed from the kerb, the roof covering is dressed to the external face of the top flange of the kerb, and the weather strip is screwed back onto the kerb. - (1) Details of appropriate fixings are available from the Certificate holder and are outside the scope of this Certificate.
+19.1 Silicone sealant is applied around the roof opening and the kerb is placed on the roof deck and screwed to the roof at a maximum distance of 50 mm from corners and at approximately 450 mm centres, using appropriate corrosion-resistant fixings(1).
+Insulation is fitted to the roof, an aluminium angle fillet(1) is placed on top of the insulation against the kerb and the roof covering is then dressed to the external face of the top flange of the kerb.

+(1) Details of appropriate fixings are available from the Certificate holder and are outside the scope of this Certificate.